Seven Brides for Seven Brothers: Reception

+Critical

 Contemporary reviews from critics were positive.
-A. H. Weiler of The New York Times called the film "a wholly engaging, bouncy, tuneful and panchromatic package ...
+When it premiered at the Radio City Music Hall, A. H. Weiler of The New York Times called the film "a wholly engaging, bouncy, tuneful and panchromatic package ...
 Although the powers at M-G-M are deviating from the normal song-and-dance extravaganza in 'Seven Brides for Seven Brothers,' it is a gamble that is paying rich rewards."

 Variety wrote: "This is a happy, hand-clapping, foot-stomping, country type of musical with all the slickness of a Broadway show.
 It offers songs, dances and romancing in such a delightful package that word-of-mouth could talk it into solid business at the boxoffice."
 Richard L. Coe of The Washington Post declared: "Dandy dancing, singable songs and the ozone of originality make 'Seven Brides for Seven Brothers' the niftiest musical I've seen in months."
 Harrison's Reports called it "A thoroughly delightful blend of songs, dances and romantic comedy" with "exceptionally good musical numbers."
 The Monthly Film Bulletin wrote that the dances "give the picture its remarkably spirited and exhilarating quality ...
 A minor weakness is the playing of Jane Powell, whose Milly is a somewhat colourless figure; Howard Keel, the brides and the brothers, however, are all admirable."

 John McCarten of The New Yorker posted a dissenting negative review, writing that the film "got on my nerves" and "struck me as desperately contrived and often witless", though he did concede that there were "some fine dances" in it.

+Pauline Kael writes that the backgrounds seem to have been painted to fool the audience.
+In proving that it can "make things look real," Hollywood comes full circle in catering to mass audiences that prefer things that look like reality rather than illusion.

+Box office

 Seven Brides for Seven Brothers was the 5th most popular film at the British box office in 1955.
 According to MGM records it made $5,526,000 in the US and Canada and $3,877,000 elsewhere resulting in a profit of $3,198,000.

+Legacy

 The film came in third in a BBC Radio 2 listener poll of the UK's "Number One Essential Musicals" and was listed as number eight in the "Top 10 MGM musicals" in the book Top 10 of Film by Russell Ash.
 In 2004, the film was selected for preservation in the United States National Film Registry as being deemed "culturally, historically, or aesthetically significant."
 In 2006, it was ranked #21 on the American Film Institute's list of best musicals.
 In 2008, the film was ranked number 464 in Empire's list of the 500 greatest films of all time.

-Review aggregator Rotten Tomatoes awards Seven Brides for Seven Brothers an 88% "Fresh" rating based on 24 reviews, with an average rating of 7.7/10.
-The critics' consensus states: "Buoyed by crowd-pleasing tunes and charming performances, Seven Brides for Seven Brothers makes a successful transition from Broadway to screen that's sure to please the whole family", despite the fact that the movie was originally produced for film and debuted on Broadway over two decades later.
+Review aggregator Rotten Tomatoes awards Seven Brides for Seven Brothers an 89% "Fresh" rating based on 28 reviews, with an average rating of 7.8/10.
+The critics' consensus states: "Buoyed by crowd-pleasing tunes and charming performances, Seven Brides for Seven Brothers makes a successful transition from Broadway to screen that's sure to please the whole family."